knpuniversity/symfony2-series/knpu/episode1/installation.md

 [The Wonderful World of Composer][The Wonderful World of Composer] tutorial.
 ***

-We're going to use a tool called `Composer`_ to get the project started.
+We're going to use a tool called [Composer][Composer] to get the project started.
 Composer is PHP's package manager.
 That's a way of saying that it downloads external libraries into our project.
 Oh yea, and it's also the most important PHP innovation in years.